XNinety9/alfresco-version-baselining/trunk/README.txt

 * Test with custom sub-types of vb:VersionBaselinedContent, to ensure that they also get picked up by this functionality.

+* Consider introducing label ids and message bundles for the property sheet.

 * Review the fix for https://issues.alfresco.com/jira/browse/ETHREEOH-3183
   when it becomes available.